 Optus and Telstra NBN at a glance

 Optus and Telstra are known for their massive mobile market share, and each offer their own 4G and 5G networks.
-But if you’re looking for fixed-line broadband, Telstra and Optus also serve up some great NBN plans across the NBN 25, NBN 50 and NBN 100 speed tiers.
+If you’re looking for fixed-line broadband, Telstra and Optus also serve up some great NBN plans across the NBN 25, NBN 50 and NBN 100 speed tiers.

 At the time of writing, all Telstra NBN plans come with a free three months of standard BINGE access or new and returning customers.
 Telstra also offers customers the option to bundle in specialised Foxtel packages on any NBN plan, including Movies and Sports channels, and you’re also able to add Kayo Sports streaming.
 If you’re a gamer, Telstra’s Xbox All Access packages feature an included Xbox console, as well as unlimited data.